awsdocs/aws-encryption-sdk-docs/doc_source/sample-cache-example-java.md

     private AwsCrypto crypto_;

     /**
-     * Creates an instance of this object with Kinesis clients for all target regions
+     * Creates an instance of this object with Kinesis clients for all target Regions
-     * and a cached key provider containing KMS master keys in all target regions.
+     * and a cached key provider containing KMS master keys in all target Regions.
      */
     public MultiRegionRecordPusher(final Region[] regions, final String kmsAliasName, final String streamName){
         streamName_ = streamName;